 “It’s the caviar of drugs,” said Ronald Peters, a retired professor of behavioral sciences at the University of Texas Health Science Center in Houston.

 The U.S. Department of Health and Human Services reported that 11,000 emergency room visits occurred in the United States in 2011 (the most recent year for which data is available) as the result of codeine misuse.
-But even with the FDA newly scrutinizing codeine since 2013, and requiring adjusted drug labeling warnings about risks to children, the agency has not yet addressed the dangers associated with recreational use of promethazine codeine syrups, according to Bloomberg.
+The boxed warning in the label of promethazine/codeine syrup now includes a warning regarding the risk for abuse, misuse, and addiction.

 How Is Promethazine Administered?

-Promethazine can be administered by mouth in tablet or syrup (liquid) form, by injection (intravenously), or into the rectum in the form of a suppository.
+Promethazine can be administered by mouth in solid (tablet) or liquid (solution or syrup) form, by injection (intravenously or intramuscularly), or into the rectum in the form of a suppository.
 When taking liquid promethazine, patients should use a measuring spoon or cup made specifically for measuring medications, and not a household spoon.
 The suppository can only be inserted through the rectum (lower part of the large intestine through the anus), and should not be swallowed.

-Since promethazine HCI administered intravenously (by injection) can cause severe chemical irritation and damage to tissues, deep intramuscular injection (a technique administering medication deep into the muscles) is the preferred method of injection.
-Promethazine hydrochloride injections should not be given by intra-arterial (within an artery) injection, under any circumstances, due to the risk of severe arteriospasm (spasm in an artery) and resulting gangrene.
+Since promethazine administered intravenously can cause severe chemical irritation and damage to tissues, deep intramuscular injection is the preferred method of injection.

 Dosing for patients taking promethazine may vary based on the condition being treated, a patient’s age and weight, other medications that a patient may be taking and other medical conditions that they may have.

-In hospitalized adults, 25 to 50 milligrams of promethazine hydrochloride injection is recommended to achieve nighttime sedation.
+- In hospitalized adults, 25 to 50 milligrams of promethazine injection is recommended to achieve sedation.

-Promethazine hydrochloride injections should not be used in children less than 2 years of age; caution should be used when given to older children with the lowest effective dose recommended; the dose should not exceed half that of the suggested adult dose.
+- Promethazine should not be used in children less than 2 years of age, and it should be used with caution in children older than 2 years.
+When given to children older than 2 years of age, the lowest effective dose should be used.

 Promethazine & Drug Interactions